Key University Documents

 Statutes and Rules

 The University of Canberra Act 1989 establishes the broad parameters for the governance and management of the University.
 The primary instruments utilised to implement the Act are statutes, rules and policies.
 Sections 40, 41 and 42 of the Act define the powers of the University to make statutes and rules to give effect to the Act.
-The text of current University statutes and rules is available on the University Legislation Database on UC Online.
+The text of current University statutes and rules is available on the University Legislation Webpage.

 All statutes and rules are approved by Council but do not come into effect until the statute is Notified by the ACT Government.
 Rules must be made under a parent statute but not all statutes have rules made under them.